 Both Japan Travel SIM and Portable WiFi can be pre-arranged/purchased before you land in Japan.
 In fact, it is better if you do so because most of the time, it will be cheaper, and you won’t be wasting your valuable travel time at the airport.

-- Remember to look into the details of the product.
+- Be sure to examine the product’s details carefully.
 A cheaper SIM doesn’t necessarily mean it is a better deal.

-- Once purchased, the seller will normally ship out the SIM to you.
-So it is important that you take the required shipping time into account before you make the purchase.
+- Once purchased, the seller might ship out the SIM to you.
+Therefore, it is essential to consider the required shipping time before making a purchase.

-- Pocket WiFi: The rental can be done easily online.
+- Japan pocket WiFi: Rental can be easily done online.
 Again, shop around to get the cheapest deal that suits your needs the most.
 You will usually be required to select where you want to pick up the portable WiFi from.

 - Most people will choose to pick it up at the airport, but you can also arrange for it to be sent to your accommodation.

-- At the end of your trip, you will most likely return the router at the airport.
-But again, check the terms and conditions of the deal you signed up to
+- At the end of your trip, you will most likely ship the router back to the Japan pocket WiFi provider from the airport using the returning envelope provided.
+But again, check the terms and conditions of the deal you signed up for.

-- If you are in a situation where you run out of data, you can also get another Travel SIM from Bic Camera, which has many branches across the country.
+- If you find yourself in a situation where you run out of data, you can also purchase another Japan Travel SIM from Bic Camera, which has numerous branches nationwide.

-Pocket WiFi or Portable WiFi is a pocket-sized mobile router you can take with you to access an internet connection.
+A Pocket WiFi or Portable WiFi is a pocket-sized mobile router that allows you to access an internet connection on the go.
 Most portable WiFi devices use 4G signals from network providers to enable the connection.
-The advantage of using a Pocket WiFi is that it can connect to multiple devices and usually gives you more data.
-So if you plan to travel in a group or have multiple devices requiring an internet connection, a Pocket WiFi may be a better option.
+The advantage of using a Pocket WiFi is that it can connect to multiple devices and typically provides more data.
+If you plan to travel in a group or have multiple devices that require an internet connection, a Pocket WiFi may be a better option.

-However, because a Pocket WiFi can only be rented instead of purchased in most cases, it needs to be picked up and returned while you are in the country.
-This may cause inconvenience and valuable travel time wasted on the rental process.
+However, because a Pocket WiFi can only be rented, rather than purchased, in most cases, it needs to be picked up and returned while you are in Japan.
+This may cause inconvenience and result in wasted valuable travel time during the rental process.

 Recommended Japan Pocket WiFi Providers